 Programme

-• Regular oral presentations will be no more than 20 min long, with up to 5 min for questions.
+Regular oral presentations will be no more than 20 min long, including up to 5 min for questions.

-• Keynote presentations will be no more than 40 min long, with up to 5 min for questions.
+• Keynote presentations will be no more than 40 min long, including up to 5 min for questions.

-• Plenary presentations will be 50 min long, with up to 5 min for questions.
+• Plenary presentations will be 50 min long, including up to 5 min for questions.

 Note that our line-up of plenary speakers will include Luca Bindi, Patricia Dove, Jakub Kierczak and Catherine McCammon.